 - Prayer and the Lord’s Prayer

 At Prince of Peace, we will be hosting the Basic Catechism Course again this year.
-An introductory session will be hosted on 2 June at 7p.
+An introductory session will be hosted on 7 August at 6.30p.
+The course will meet Tuesday evenings.
 The course is designed to be a guided home-study course, so participants may work at their own pace, either using the traditional format and mailing their completed tests to be marked for completion and accuracy, or they may use the Marian Catechist’s Online Course option and submit their work electronically.

 The Discussion Groups we host with a consecrated catechist and volunteer theologians provide an invaluable support network to understand and inwardly digest the beauty of the faith, and we are thrilled to offer this resource.
 Participants who choose to work independently may join our discussion group nights on campus and ask questions, provided they have already completed the test for that lesson.
 For more information, please contact Michael Sandifer in the Parish Office at Michael.Sandifer@princeofpeacetaylors.org or 864.331.3902.